Fusion/sbase-for-android/README.md

 # A LAUNDRY LIST

+Note: this is now sbase + some interesting utils from ubase as well. _ubase_, by the same less sucky people!

 Some of the things I have done to please the Android ndk:

 * Fixed some imports, such as termios.
 * Added some imports and code such as fmemopen
 * Stubbed out some missing functions such as linkat()
 * Added missing default functions such as stdtold()
-* Added missing POSIX definitions (well, 1 so far)
+* Added missing POSIX definitions (now more than 1 :))
 * Created Android-specific Makefiles and Android.mk

 I also borrowed some code from OpenBSD.
 Unlike Linux's GNU utils, there is no